Prospecting 0 Comment

 - How often do your account executives forget to hit the “record” button on GoToMeeting?

-- How difficult is it to “capture” amazing sales call recordings to use as training content later on?
+- Are you struggling to “capture” amazing sales call recordings to use as training content later on?

 Notice these questions are highly calibrated toward the problem we solve.